Undergraduate Non-Degree Status

 Earn college credit without enrolling in a degree program.

-If you want to take classes for college credit without enrolling in a degree program, consider applying for non-degree status.
+Students wanting to take classes for college credit without enrolling in a degree program, can apply for non-degree status.
 Non-degree students can take up to four courses for credit without having to enroll in a degree program.

 Non-degree enrollment at an undergraduate level provides the opportunity to study at Shiloh University for the following: